Personal finance

 CONSIDER GROWTH-ORIENTED MULTI-ASSET CLASS FUNDS TO STAY THE COURSE

-For example, Coronation’s growth-oriented multi-asset class funds aimed at retirement or discretionary savers – Coronation Balanced Plus and Coronation Market Plus – have delivered equity-like returns over the long term (past two decades) without exposing their investors to the volatility inherent in a pure equity fund (see table below).
+For example, Coronation’s growth-oriented multi-asset class funds aimed at retirement savers Coronation Balanced Plus or discretionary investors Coronation Market Plus have delivered attractive real returns over the past two decades (see table below).

 STICK WITH REPUTABLE MANAGERS WITH LONG TRACK RECORDS AND AN INTEGRATED APPROACH TO PORTFOLIO CONSTRUCTION

-In the fractious world we live in, we are likely to see more of these events.
-Investors need to consider investing for the long term with good asset allocators who have demonstrable track records of taking bold and decisive action when required.
+In a world where very little goes to plan, investors need to consider investing for the long term with good asset allocators that have demonstrable track records in taking bold and decisive actions as has been required in response to the many unimaginable events of the last 20+ years.

-Achieving tax-efficiancy over the long-term: Two case studies
+Achieving tax-efficiency over the long-term: Two case studies

 In this quest for tax-efficient investing over the long term, your options include retirement annuities (RAs), tax-free investments (TFIs), and endowments for higher-income individuals.